garffff-bot/garffff-bot.github.io/content/Active Directory/Trusted Domains/Child -> Parent Trusts (Windows).md

 - `Bidirectional trust`: Users from both trusting domains can access resources in the other domain.
 #### Enumeration

+This assumes that a `Child` domain has been compromised.
+Now we want to compromise the `Parent` domain.
 #### Get-ADTrust

 ```bash